ecchol/Oracle/ECC/query/advancedextensibility/advancedextensibility.md

 * Once the changes are completed, compile the package using following steps:
     * Go back to the Terminal window
-        * Connect to the environment using SSH (Details are mentioned in “Get Started -> Appendix: Connect Remotely Using SSH section”)
     * Source the EBS edition using below command:
                                                                                      ```
   	    <copy>source /u01/install/APPS/EBSapps.env run</copy>
             ```
     * Connect to EBS Database using below command:
+                                                                                         ```
   	    <copy>sqlplus apps/apps</copy>
+            ```
     * The package specification and body files are present under “/u01/live\_labs/11470/lab\_files/lab5/task6”  directory

     * Compile the package using below commands:
                                                                                      ```